-Director Painter has served in numerous units such as Community Policing, Adopt-A-Cop, Field Training Officer, Bicycle Patrol, and Firearms Training Unit.
-Furthermore, he is one of the first officers in Burlington Township to serve as an operator on the Burlington County Joint Tactical Team.
+During his law enforcement career, Director Painter served in numerous units such as Community Policing, Adopt-A-Cop, Field Training Officer, Bicycle Patrol, and Firearms Training Unit.
+Furthermore, he was one of the first officers in Burlington Township to serve as an operator on the Burlington County Joint Tactical Team.
 Director Painter was as instructor at the Burlington County Police Academy, served as the department’s Lead Firearms Instructor and also served as a team leader on the Joint Burlington City/Burlington Township/Mt.
 Holly Special Reaction Team.
-Director Painter is also a member of the International Associations of Law Enforcement Instructors, International Associations of Chiefs of Police, and LEEDA (Law Enforcement Executive Development Association).
+Director Painter is also a member of the International Associations of Law Enforcement Firearms Instructors, International Associations of Chiefs of Police, and LEEDA (Law Enforcement Executive Development Association).

 - Graduate of Rowan University with a Bachelor’s Degree in Criminal Justice.

 - Attended the 234th Session of the FBI National Academy.

 - Completed the New Jersey State Association of Chiefs of Police West Point Command and Leadership Program.

 - Recognized as a New Jersey Certified Public Manager’s through a course sponsored by Farleigh Dickenson University.